The 32nd Melbourne International Comedy Festival will take place from Wednesday 28 March to Sunday 22 April 2018.

 Performers not ready to present a full show might think about a more modest start in comedy with:

 More information about these competitions can be found on their websites.

-Expressions of Interest for the 2018 Festival will close on 9 October 2017.
+Expressions of Interest for the 2018 Festival have closed.

 As above, submit information about yourself and your show.
 Particularly important is information about any upcoming performances, as the Festival is highly unlikely to produce an artist the Director has not seen live.